In this guide we'll be taking a look at the best Virtual Private Network (VPN) choices for Australia.

 Hot on the heels of data retention laws are data encryption laws.
 These new laws passed at the end of 2018 will force companies to grant backdoors or weaken encryption so that government agencies can read the contents of your communications.

 It's essentially a world-first and makes Australia one of the most surveilled countries in the world.

-By using a VPN service registered outside Australia you should, in theory, be able to put yourself outside this data encryption intrusion.
+By using VPN services registered outside Australia you should, in theory, be able to put yourself outside this data encryption intrusion.
 It's one of the main reasons why choosing a VPN service that has no base in Australia is so critical.

 By using a VPN you can access overseas TV and movie services and get more content, often for less.
 Even Malcolm Turnbull clarified a few years ago that using a VPN to access overseas services wasn't against copyright law.

-However, we're not Australia copyright lawyers so you should seek your own clarification before carrying out any unblocking activities.
+However, we're not Australian copyright lawyers so you should seek your own clarification before carrying out any unblocking activities.